Venezuela at the Olympics

 Venezuela first participated at the Olympic Games in 1948, and has sent athletes to compete in every Summer Olympic Games since then.
-Venezuela has also participated in the Winter Olympic Games since 1998.
+The nation has also participated in the Winter Olympic Games since 1998.
 The Venezuelan Olympic Committee (COV) was created in 1935.

 The first Venezuelan athlete to participate in the Olympic Games was cyclist Julio César León in London 1948.
 In 1968 Francisco Rodríguez earned the first gold medal.
 The first Venezuelan to participate in the Winter Olympic Games was Iginia Boccalandro, in the 1998 Winter Olympics.

 Venezuelan athletes have won a total of nineteen medals, all at Summer Games, with boxing (six medals; one gold, three silver, two bronze) being the most successful sport.
 The most successful Olympian is Yulimar Rojas, Venezuela's only multi-medalist in a regular Games, with one gold and one silver in women's triple jump.

 History

-The first Venezuelan athlete to participate in the Olympic Games was Trujillo cyclist Julio César León in London 1948.
+The first Venezuelan to participate in the Olympic Games was Trujillo cyclist Julio César León in London 1948.

-In the 1952 Summer Olympics, Asnoldo Devonish earned a bronze medal which became the first Olympic medal in the country's sports history.
+In the 1952 Summer Olympics, Asnoldo Devonish earned a bronze medal which became the first Olympic medal in the country's history.
 In 1968 Francisco Rodríguez earned the first gold medal; obtaining silver and bronze medals in various games until 1984.
 The first Venezuelan to participate in the Winter Olympic Games was Iginia Boccalandro in Nagano 1998.
 Rafael Vidal was bronze medalist in the 200 m butterfly in swimming at the 1984 Los Angeles Olympic Games.
 Arlindo Gouveia won a gold medal in taekwondo in Barcelona 1992, but at that time the sport only participated as an exhibition.
 That medal, along with the bronze medal won by Adriana Carmona in the same sport, are counted as official by the Venezuelan Taekwondo Federation since 2018.